Version 3.0 (released 12th December, 2018)

 Due to the necessity for immunisation providers to be proficient in all aspects of the clinical encounter, this course provides information on: legislation, risk communication, pre-vaccination screening, vaccine administration, and post-vaccination procedures.

 Health professionals involved in the discussion or delivery of adult or occupational vaccination programs will benefit from this course.

-This course must be completed within 20 weeks from the date of registration.
+Completion of the course must be within 20 weeks from the date of registration.

 The Australian Pharmacy Council has accredited this course for 30 hours of Group 1 CPD (or 30 CPD credits) suitable for inclusion in an individual pharmacist’s CPD plan, which can be converted to 30 hours of Group 2 CPD (or 60 CPD credits) upon successful completion of relevant assessment activities.

 Accreditation number: CX17114–7